 In connection with the amendment and extension of our VelocImmune license agreement with Astellas, in August 2010, we received a \$165.0 million upfront payment, which was deferred upon receipt and is being recognized as revenue ratably over a seven-year period beginning in June 2011.
 In both 2013 and 2012, we recognized \$23.6 million of technology licensing and other revenue related to this agreement.
-As of December 31, 2013, \$104.6 million of the August 2010 technology licensing payment received from Astellas was deferred and will be recognized as revenue in future periods.

-Under a June 2009 agreement with Novartis, we receive royalties on worldwide sales of Novartis' canakinumab.
+Under a June 2009 agreement with Novartis, we receive royalties on worldwide sales of Novartis' Ilaris.
 In 2013 and 2012, technology licensing and other revenue included \$4.8 million and \$2.8 million, respectively, of royalties from Novartis.